dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 On the client side, you learn about

-* Using Web UI to bind the form data to variables in the Dart program
 * Submitting the form
 * Resetting the form
+* Using Web UI to bind the form data to variables in the Dart program (You've seen some data binding in previous targets.
+We'll talk about using Web UI with HTML5 widgets at the end of this target.)

 On the server side, the sections cover